Bobbysoreeez/alx-system_engineering-devops/0x01-shell_permissions/README.md

-the 7-everybody script gives execution permission to everybody the 9-john-doe script sets the permissionsof the file script 10-mirror_permissions sets mode to mirror another
+the 7-everybody script gives execution permission to everybody the 9-john-doe script sets the permissionsof the file script 10-mirror_permissions sets mode to mirror another the 11-directories_permissions script adds execute permission for subdirectories in the current directory 12-directory_permissions script makes the my_dir directory and executes mode 751